Metehan120/rsmalloc/benchmarks/real_workloads.md

 ## Krita

-In Krita, rsmalloc reduced instruction retirement overhead by ~40% compared to mimalloc (non-repeated single runs may differ from this average):
+In this Krita session, rsmalloc showed ~40% lower instruction retirement overhead than mimalloc across the repeated runs (a single non-repeated run may look different — this is not a controlled benchmark result):

 |Allocator|RSMalloc|mimalloc|
 |---|---|---|